-This paper merely reports on a subset of the requirements for working designs.
+I have so far described only a subset of the requirements for working designs.
 Some more detailed requirements are in cited papers.
-It is clear that AI still has a long way to go before the visual and cognitive mechanisms of robots can match the development of a typical human child going through infant and toddler learning.
-There is still a great deal more to be done, and meeting all the requirements will not be easy.
+But I don't claim that we understand all the requirements yet.
+It is clear that AI still has a long way to go before the visual and cognitive mechanisms of robots can match the development of a typical human child going through infant and toddler learning, but it is not clear exactly what the gaps in our understanding are.

-If others are interested in this project, perhaps it would be useful to set up an informal multidisciplinary network for collaboration on refining the requirements and then producing a working prototype system as a proof of concept, using a simulated robot, perhaps one that manipulates 2-D shapes in a plane surface, discovering properties of various kinds of interactions, involving objects with different shapes made of substances with various properties that determine the consequences of the interactions, e.g. impenetrability, rigidity, elasticity, etc.
+A possible (fanciful?) outcome of this symposium might be creation of an informal multidisciplinary network for collaboration on refining the requirements, and collecting more evidence regarding the fine structure of individual development of the kind discussed here.
+This could feed into a collaborative project to produce a working prototype system as a proof of concept, using a simulated robot, perhaps one that manipulates 2-D shapes in a plane surface, discovering properties of various kinds of interactions, involving objects with different shapes made of substances with various properties that determine the consequences of the interactions, e.g. impenetrability, rigidity, elasticity, etc. A later stage would add reflective capabilities enabling the robot to discover the differences between what it can work out and what it merely discovers about its world empirically.
+Much later it might become a philosopher of mathematics able, unlike us, to reflect on known features of its own design to explain its capabilities, fulfilling the dream (nightmare for some) expressed in my 1978 book (Sloman, 1978) of basing Kant's epistemology and philosophy of mathematics on a working model.